Spectral Filtering for Complex Linear Dynamical Systems: Experimental Validation

-We examine the model's performance as a function of the filter bank size $K$ (the number of spectral features retained).
-For each $K \in \{5, 10, \dots, 95\}$, we project the input history onto the top $K$ vectors of $\Phi$ and learn the linear map to the next observation using Ridge Regression ($\lambda=10^{-5}$).
-We report the Test Mean Squared Error (MSE).
+with \(W=100\), where the inputs \(u_t\) are i.i.d.\ standard complex Gaussian.\\ \textbf{Train/test split.} For each system, we generate a trajectory of length \(T=1000\), using the first \(800\) samples for training and the remaining \(200\) samples for evaluation.

-We evaluate the algorithm across three distinct spectral regimes: slow dynamics ($\beta=0.2\pi$), intermediate dynamics ($\beta=0.5\pi$), and fast dynamics ($\beta=0.9\pi$).
-We report the mean MSE and 95\% confidence intervals over 20 independent trials for each configuration.
+We apply Complex Spectral Filtering (Algorithm~\ref{alg:qsf}) with a filter bank built from the leading eigenvectors of \(Z_W(\beta)\).
+For each filter budget \(K \in \{5,10,\dots,95\}\), we project the lagged input history onto the top \(K\) filters and fit the linear readout with ridge regression (\(\lambda = 10^{-5}\)).
+We report the test mean-squared error (MSE).

-The results, visualized in Figure 2, confirm a sharp phase transition in learnability.
-In all cases, the test error remains high (indicating a failure to learn) until the model capacity $K$ approaches the theoretical effective dimension $k^*$.
-Once $K$ exceeds $k^*$ (indicated by the vertical dashed lines), the MSE plunges exponentially, hitting the numerical noise floor ($\sim 10^{-13}$).
-This confirms that the spectral filters spanning the subspace $\mathcal{V}_{k^*}$ capture essentially 100\% of the dynamical information.
+We consider three spectral regimes: narrow sector (\(\beta = 0.2\pi\)), medium sector (\(\beta = 0.5\pi\)), and wide sector (\(\beta = 0.9\pi\)).
+For each configuration we average over 20 independent trials and report 95\% confidence intervals.

-For the low-bandwidth system ($\beta=0.2\pi$, red curve), perfect learning is achieved with only $K=20$ filters, despite the window size being $W=100$.
-This validates that the remaining 80 dimensions of the observation space contain no recoverable signal, allowing for significant data compression without loss of accuracy.
+Figure~\ref{fig:clds_phase_transition} shows a clear phase transition: test error stays high until the model capacity \(K\) approaches the predicted effective dimension \(k^\star\), and then rapidly drops to the numerical floor.
+For the low-bandwidth regime \(\beta = 0.2\pi\), near-perfect prediction is achieved with roughly \(K=20\) filters even though the raw window length is \(W=100\).
+This matches the compression effect predicted by Theorem~\ref{thm:cutoff}.